New Balance lawsuit shows how flimsy the ‘Made in USA’ label actually is

 This is backed up by 2019 research from the Alliance for American Manufacturing and the FTC, which found that consumers, when given a choice, overwhelmingly prefer domestically made products to those that are imported.
 And 60% of consumers are willing to pay up to 10% more for an American-made product.
 “There is a tangible value associated with the ‘Made in the USA’ label,” says Scott Paul, president of the Alliance for American Manufacturing.
 “Making sure the label is safeguarded, protected, and well-enforced is very important.”

-In the past, New Balance has argued that it’s not misleading consumers because it includes tags that make it clear that it considers a product to be made in the USA if 70% of the product is made locally.
-It also points out that it has four factories in New England where it hires around a thousand American workers to make its shoes.
-(We reached out to the company for comment on this story but did not receive a response by the time of publication.)
+When we reached out to the company about this lawsuit, a representative emailed a statement saying: “New Balance seeks to be transparent in all consumer communications, prominently disclosing that where domestic value is at least 70%, the brand’s footwear is labeled Made in the USA.
+New Balance sources its shoe components and materials in the United States whenever there are viable options available and is proactively working to innovate and build its domestic supplier network.”
+She also pointed out that the company has four factories in New England where it hires around a thousand American workers to make its shoes, and is in the process of opening a fifth factory to expand its domestic production.

 The fact remains, however, that New Balance’s internal definition of what it means to be American-made goes against the legal definition established by the FTC.
 (While the FTC isn’t directly involved with this case, it has the potential to bring New Balance back on the FTC’s radar.)

 Paul says that the FTC has become increasingly more aggressive in policing brands that claim to make products domestically.
 In 2016, the FTC forced the Detroit-based watch and bicycle brand Shinola to drop its slogan “Where American is Made” after it found that the company relies heavily on overseas parts to manufacture its products.
 In 2018, the FTC went after Williams-Sonoma—the parent company of Pottery Barn, West Elm, and other brands—for making misleading claims that its home goods and furniture were “made in the USA,” ultimately requiring the company to pay $1 million in penalties.
 And last year, it established new penalties for cracking down on brands that falsely market their products as American-made, seeking fines of up to $43,280 every time they falsely label a product.